Customer cries foul over Better Burger's 'contaminated' halal cooking practices

 Foods that are specifically prohibited are referred to as 'haram'.
 Among the most important prohibitions are pork and alcohol.

-During the process of the slaughter, a Muslim prayer known as tasmiya or shahada is recited.

-The animal has to be alive and healthy and practising Muslim should perform the slaughter in adherence to the ritual, requiring the animal's through to be cut with a sharp knife.
+The animal has to be alive and healthy and practising Muslim should perform the slaughter in adherence to the ritual, requiring the animal's through to be cut with a knife, which should be razor sharp and free from the blood of a previous slaughter.

 A study in the UK showed that 88 per cent of the animals killed by Halal methods in the UK were stunned beforehand.